 Direct member reimbursement allowance: How to get reimbursed for dental care

-These dental benefits follow the same structure as network plans and require you to choose a dental care provider within your network.
+These dental benefits follow the same structure as network plans and may require you to choose a dental provider within your network.

 As you age, maintaining your oral health is an important part of your whole-body wellness.
 And with Aetna MA plans, you have a variety of options to make it more affordable and easier to keep up with your dental care.